navarq/GettingAndCleaningDataProject/CodeBook.md

 Samsung II smart phones strapped on the waist of 30 volunteers.
 Using the embedded accelerometer and gyroscope, 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz was collected.

 Each volunteer had perfomed six activities.
+The data orginal came from the Human Activity Recognition Using Smartphones Dataset.
+With the authors Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto.

 EXTENT OF COLLECTION: